CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

 2. Click to open your dev environment named **DEV_ENV_<inject key="Deployment ID" enableCopy="false" />**.

-3. Right-click on the **Environment URL** value and paste the value in Notepad.
+3. Right-click on the **Environment URL**, copy the value, and paste it into Notepad.

     >**Note**: Make sure the Environment URL value is copied along with the **https**.
 Your copied value should look like this `https://orgxxxxxx.crm.dynamics.com/`